Cleyam/TableBuilderComponent/README.md

 ## **Working with the Table Builder**

-To validate a form :
+To create a table :

 1-  Require/Include/Autoload the TableBuilder class in your file.